VirtuallyCreative/virtuallycreative-core/content/digital-marketing.md

           ## $1450/mo

           On top of the Tune-Up Pro is the Marketing Standard plan.
-It’s like having a full-service agency handle your marketing alignment strategy across all digital channels leveraging your website as the central source to focus around.
+A consolidated marketing package that emphasizes a data-driven approach to strategy and a human touch to connect your brand with new potential customers.

           With a package like this, we include 2 hours each month to use as you